Perhaps you’ve noticed…

 Currently, they rank #1 for this keyword with this post that was only written a few months ago.

-This is a perfect example of the fact that when you focus on low competition keywords, you have the ability to rank well much faster.
+This is a perfect example of how to use long tail keywords; the fact that when you focus on low competition keywords, you have the ability to rank well much faster.
 You can often find keywords like this at the very low end of search volume in Long Tail Pro (e.g 10 monthly searches).
 You can also use tools like Ubersuggest to find these types of comparison keywords.

 If they’d written a general overview of Google Analytics, I have my doubts that they’d be #1 for the search term “Google Analytics” anytime soon…